The Ultimate Self-drive Golden Circle Road Trip Itinerary

 If you decide to spend more than one day driving the Golden Circle, there are a couple of easy detours you can add into your itinerary too.

 Adventure seekers should consider heading to Langjokull Glacier, which sits just north of the Gullfoss Waterfall.
-Here you can snowmobile on the glacier or walk inside the glacier, which is the the second largest ice cap in Iceland.
+Here you can snowmobile on the glacier or walk inside the glacier, which is the second-largest ice cap in Iceland.

 Alternatively, you can head east into the Southern Highlands, where you’ll be met by the Þjórsárdalur (Thjorsardalur) Valley.
 If you love chasing waterfalls, this is the area for you.
 There are 4 waterfalls of note in the area: Haifoss, Granni Waterfall, Hjalparfoss and Þjófafoss.
 All are close to each other and don’t require much hiking.
 They’re also a lot less touristy than some of the more well-known falls in Iceland.